sculab/EasyMiner/README.md

 # Install
 You could download from [SourceForge](https://sourceforge.net/projects/geneminer/files/) or [our site](http://life-bioinfo.tpddns.cn:8445/database/app/GeneMiner/).

-**Note: Avoid installing the software on a portable hard drive.**
+**Note: Avoid installing the software on a portable drive.**

-**For macOS**: MATO is packaged with Wineskin to run on macOS.
+**For macOS**: GeneMiner is packaged with Wineskin to run on macOS.
 Please try to use the latest version of MacOS.
-Due to limited conditions, MATO has not been tested on all macOS versions.
+Due to limited conditions, GeneMiner has not been tested on all macOS versions.
 If you meet error like "XXX is damaged" You can type this in terminal:
-- xattr -cr /location_of_MATO.app
+- xattr -cr /location_of_GeneMinerO.app
-- Example: xattr -cr /Applications/MATO.app
+- Example: xattr -cr /Applications/GeneMiner.app

 # Tutorials